Trusted family company since 1965

 A water softener works to remove the magnesium and calcium minerals (which combine to make limescale) present in your hard water supply.
 It does this through a process of ion exchange turning hard water into softened water.

 Hard water enters your home via the mains water pipe.
-It flows to the water softener where it passes through a sealed tank filled with specially formulated resin beads.
+It flows to the water softener where it passes through a sealed cylinder filled with specially formulated resin beads.

-This tank is where the process of softening occurs.
+This cylinder is where the process of softening occurs.

 Eventually the resin beads become saturated with limescale and cannot attract any more.
 At this point the resin is cleaned or ‘regenerates’.

-In addition to the tank of resin beads, a water softener will also have a brine tank.
-The brine tank holds the salt along with a pre-determined amount of water.
+In addition to the cylinder of resin beads, a water softener will also have a brine tank.
+The brine tank holds the salt along with a predetermined amount of water.

 This regeneration process slowly dissolves salt in the brine tank which will need to be replenished regularly.
 How often will depend on how much water your household uses.